jnozzi/cocoadev.com/markdown/OriginalClass.md

-**General/OriginalClass** -part of General/AspectCocoa
+**OriginalClass** -part of AspectCocoa

 Here we define an example Class as a reference.. as an example of a Class that we might want to apply some Aspects too.
-Other pages related to General/AspectCocoa will make reference to this Class.
+Other pages related to AspectCocoa will make reference to this Class.
 ----

 #import <Foundation/Foundation.h>

-@interface General/OriginalClass : General/NSObject {
+@interface OriginalClass : NSObject {

 }